• Skip to primary navigation

 Lactate is not responsible for fatigue

 One of the biggest myths about anaerobic power is that lactate is responsible for the fatigue.
-Lactate is just a piece of sliced sugar and a couple of studies have shown that lactate itself does not produce fatigue, in fact one of the studies I will present in the future claims that lactate actually protects the muscles from fatigue.
+Lactate is just a piece of sliced sugar and a couple of studies have shown that lactate itself is not produce fatigue, in fact one of the studies I will present in the future claims that lactate actually protects the muscles from fatigue.
 There are probably many reasons why we determine exercise at severe intensity.

 Boost Your Performance With Alternative Workouts